 - 1 large egg white

-- 1 tbsp grated lemon zest
+- 1 tablespoon grated lemon or orange zest optional

 - 1 l vegetable oil for frying

 - 180 g icing sugar

 - 2-3 tablespoon milk

 - 2 teaspoon vanilla extract or vanilla bean paste optional